Sacrifices

 outreach-hands-ss-1920

 I had an eye-opening experience last week.
-I was driving to Shaw AFB where I serve.
-The weather turned bad and the rain came down in sheets.
-As I approached the base there was flooding on the roads and surrounding areas.
-When I finally arrived at the front the gate, I handed my ID card to the MP and said, “I heard there was an ark here.”
-He looked up from my ID, squinted his eyes and shook his head indicating he didn’t understand the reference.
+I was driving to Shaw AFB, where I serve.
+The weather turned bad, and the rain came down in sheets.
+As I approached the base, there was flooding on the roads and in the surrounding areas.
+When I finally arrived at the front gate, I handed my ID card to the MP and said, “I heard there was an ark here.”
+He looked up from my ID, squinted his eyes, and shook his head, indicating he didn’t understand the reference.
 So, I said, “Noah’s ark?”
 He looked at me with the same lack of recognition.
 I finally said, “Flood, big boat, saved people?”
 There were cars behind me.
 The MP still didn’t understand the reference.
 He shook his head and said with a nervous laugh, “I don’t know.”
-He handed back my ID, saluted, and said “Have a good night sir” as he looked to the car behind me.
+He handed back my ID, saluted, and said, “Have a good night, sir,” as he looked to the car behind me.

 Serving Who?